KevinC555/web-sprint-challenge-advanced-react/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Add your answers to the questions within `interview_answers.md` file.
 These will not be counted as a part of your sprint score but will be helpful for preparing you for your endorsement interview, and enhancing overall understanding.

 1. What are the main differences between a stateful and a functional component?
+The main difference is that stateless components are functional components that just don't have a state.
+These can be given state using hooks.

 2. When does a componentWillMount function be called?
 What about a componentWillUpdate?
+The mount will be called after the page has been rendered.
+The update will be called anytime someone changes state oin the page.

 3. Define stateful logic.
+The stateful logic is code that uses state.
+This can be hooks with a behavior that is created with the use of any amount of hooks.

 4. What are the three step of creating a successful test?
 What is done in each phase?
+I think three good steps for creating a test is to create the file, add the required imports and then test the page for things you want.